Europe and Russia battle a new wave of COVID-19

 Schallenberg said the unvaccinated face an "uncomfortable" winter and Christmas.

-In the Netherlands, a three-week partial lockdown is expected to be announced soon, Reuters reported.
-It will see bars and restaurants close early and sporting events held without audiences.
+In the Netherlands, a three-week partial lockdown was announced Friday, Reuters reported.

+During a news conference Friday, caretaker Prime Minister Mark Rutte said the country will return to a partial lockdown starting Saturday — ordering all bars and restaurants to close at 8 p.m. and sporting events to be held without audiences.

+Dutch government officials also recommended that no more than four visitors be allowed in people's homes.

 Denmark, which has also seen a recent upswing in cases, this week ordered its people to present a pass in the form of a smartphone app when they enter bars, restaurants and other public places.
 It is also considering fast-track legislation to require a digital "corona pass" for employers, according to Reuters.